lemon24/reader/docs/tutorial.rst

 if the feed already exists, we can just move along.

 :meth:`~Reader.update_feeds` retrieves and stores all the added feeds.
-*reader* uses the ETag and Last-Modified headers to only retrieve feeds if they changed (if supported by the server).

 :meth:`~Reader.get_feed` returns a :class:`Feed` object that contains information about the feed.